 Frequently Asked Orthodontic Questions

-Why see an orthodontist vs a dentist for braces?
+Why choose an orthodontist instead of a dentist for braces or Invisalign?

 They are dental professionals with the skills and experience to best treat orthodontic problems.
 Aligning teeth to function properly and look great, too, is what an orthodontic specialist does best.